Reference Date: 03-March-2015

-Agricultural production still lingering from the effects of the civil strife in recent years
+Agricultural production still lingering from effects of civil strife in recent years

-Despite erratic rains in parts, an above‑average cereal crop was gathered in 2013
+Despite erratic rains in parts, cereal production increased further in 2014

-Harvesting of the 2013 second season maize crop is nearly complete in the South.
+Harvesting of the 2014 second season maize crop was completed in January in the South.
 In the North, which has only one rainy season, harvesting of coarse grains was completed in November.
-In spite of erratic precipitation in parts of the country, preliminary estimates indicate that cereal production in 2013 was similar to the previous year’s above‑average level.
-Production of maize, the main staple cereal, was estimated at about 661 000 tonnes, similar to the previous year’s record crop and 4 percent above the five-year average.
+In spite of erratic precipitation in parts of the country, preliminary estimates indicate that cereal production in 2014 was similar to the previous year’s above‑average level.
+Production of maize, the main staple cereal, was estimated at about 680 000 tonnes, similar to the previous year’s record crop and 6 percent above the five-year average.

 Civil strife hampered agricultural production and access to food

 Agriculture has been seriously damaged in recent years due to the civil strife.
-Labour shortages due to population displacements, lack of agricultural support services in certain parts of the country - mainly in the northern half - fragmentation of the markets and other difficulties related to civil security have had serious negative impact on agricultural production and food markets in recent years.
-These problems have been exacerbated by the 2010‑2011 post‑election crisis, which has forced over 300 000 people to leave the country and seek refuge, mostly in eastern Liberia, while thousands others were internally displaced.
+Labour shortages due to population displacements, lack of agricultural support services in certain parts of the country, mainly in the northern half, fragmentation of markets and other difficulties related to civil security have had serious negative impact on agricultural production and food markets in recent years.
+These problems have been exacerbated by the 2010‑2011 post‑election crisis, which has forced over 300 000 people to leave the country and seek refuge, mostly in eastern Liberia, while thousands of others were internally displaced.

 Most displaced persons have returned to their areas of origin, following the improvement of the security situation.
-However, UNHCR estimated that about 70 000 Ivoirians were still living in neighbouring countries, mostly in Liberia, as of January 2014.
+However, UNHCR estimated that over 70 000 Ivoirians were still living in neighbouring countries, mostly in Liberia.

 Ebola preventative measures affected food security in border towns